lk-geimfari/mimesis/docs/schema.rst

 -------------------------

-When using :meth:`~mimesis.schema.Schema.create`, all field and fieldset calls are evaluated immediately, which affects performance when generating large datasets, since all values are generated upfront and more memory is consumed.
-Use the iteration protocol of `Schema` to avoid this and achieve a more efficient approach.
+When using :meth:`~mimesis.schema.Schema.create`, all field and fieldset calls are evaluated immediately, which affects performance when generating large datasets since all values are generated upfront and more memory is consumed.
+Use the iteration protocol of :class:`~mimesis.schema.Schema` to avoid this and achieve a more efficient approach.

 So, instead of: